Buying guide

 04

-If Command is in scope, the deployment package, premium support, and environment-boundary terms stay explicit instead of getting hidden in a blended quote.
+When Command is in scope, deployment, premium support, and boundary terms stay explicit instead of hidden in a blended quote.

 05

-Aurora keeps renewals, price protection, true-ups, and contracted-rate add-ons simple enough to approve without guesswork.
+Renewals, true-ups, and add-on pricing stay simple enough to approve without guesswork.

-Aurora publishes the common units and thresholds so procurement is not guessing how growth changes the deal.
+Aurora publishes common units and thresholds so procurement knows how growth changes the deal.

-Aurora names the control surface buyers expect to see instead of relying on generic enterprise-grade language.
+Aurora names the control surface buyers expect instead of relying on generic enterprise-grade language.

-Aurora keeps regulated and hybrid Command in a separate premium lane so procurement understands why the terms are different.
+Aurora keeps regulated and hybrid Command on a separate commercial path so procurement understands the different terms.

 The Pages That Usually Shorten Internal Review